unepwcmc/NRT/server/docs/Tests.md

 `npm test`

 ### Test types
-The server tests are separated different types. `npm test` runs types of all tests.
+The server tests are separated by type. `npm test` runs all tests.
+`npm run-script test-system` runs unit and integration tests.
+Because of their speed, these are suited to be continuously run in the TDD red-green-refactor cycle.

 #### Units
 Typical unit tests.
 These test system objects, using internal domain language.